rexrainbow/phaser3-rex-notes/docs/docs/groupactions.md

 ## Usage

-### Call
+### Call function

 ```javascript
 Phaser.Actions.Call(gameObjects, callback, context);
 ```

-### Any property
+### Set any property

 ```javascript
 Phaser.Actions.PropertyValueSet(gameObjects, key, value, step, index, direction);
 ```

-- gameObjects : The array of game objects to be updated by this action.
+- `gameObjects` : An array of game objects.
-- key : The property to be updated.
+- `key` : The property to be updated.
-- value : The amount to be added to the property.
+- `value` : The amount to be added to the property.
-- step : This is added to the `value` amount, multiplied by the iteration counter.
+- `step` : This is added to the `value` amount, multiplied by the iteration counter.
-- index : An optional offset to start searching from within the items array.
+- `index` : An optional offset to start searching from within the items array.
-- direction :
+- `direction` :
     - `1` : from beginning to end.
     - `-1`: from end to beginning.